We Are Criminal Defense Attorneys

 Usually, people who talk to police without their lawyer present do so believing police will “let them off the hook” or give them a better deal because of their cooperation.
 However, by talking to police, more often than not, you reveal information that helps them build their case against you.
-One of the rights guaranteed to everyone charged with a crime by the Constitution is the right against self-incrimination — the right to not be a witness against yourself.
+One of the Constitutional rights guaranteed to everyone charged with a crime is the right against self-incrimination — the right to not be a witness against yourself.
 But anything you say to police can be used against you in trial, so if you tell police you’re guilty or give them information that makes their case stronger, you have essentially given up your Fifth Amendment right to not incriminate yourself.

 How Do I Know Whether I Need a Defense Lawyer or Can Represent Myself in a Criminal Case?

 It is rarely a good idea to represent yourself in a criminal matter.
 This is because many crimes carry the possibility or jail or probation.
 Traffic crimes carry with them the possibility of suspension of your driver’s license as well.
 This is especially true for individuals with a commercial driver’s license.
 It is important you understand the potential consequences before you agree to any plea offers.
 It gets trickier with multiple charges.
 Avoiding convictions is very important, and you’ll need a lawyer to help mitigate the consequences and fight the charges effectively.